oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_resource_search_resource_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple Resource resources in Oracle Cloud Infrastructure
-- Queries any and all compartments in the tenancy to find resources that match the specified criteria.
+- Queries any and all compartments in the specified tenancy to find resources that match the specified criteria.
 Results include resources that you have permission to view and can span different resource types.
 You can also sort results based on a specified resource attribute.

 ..
 Aliases